osmosis-labs/osmosis-frontend/packages/proto-encoder/README.md

 Generation consists of three steps:

 1. Getting the proto files.
 Handled in `./scripts/get-proto.sh`
-2. Generating the Available packages to avoid outdated proto packages in the build.
+2. Generating the available packages to avoid outdated proto packages in the build.
 Handled in `./scripts/generate-package-types.ts`
 3. Generate the TypeScript libraries using telescope.
 Handled in `./scripts/codegen.ts`

 ## Generation